mitranim/js/doc/ren_dom_readme.md

 {{codeHead}} provides a very simple and performant system for rendering DOM nodes in the browser.
 The syntax is React-inspired and compatible with JSX, but the semantics are much simpler and more universally useful.

+Partially isomorphic with {{featLink ren_str}}.
+Pairing these modules together, and using custom DOM elements for interactive behaviors, provides a good foundation for hybrid SSR/SPA.
+Read https://github.com/mitranim/prax for more.

 This is a port and rework of https://github.com/mitranim/prax, more specifically its DOM component.
 The semantics are exactly the same.
-The top-level APIs are very similar.
+The top-level API is very similar.
 The underlying implementation is more flexible.
 Docs are in progress.
 Read the linked repo's docs to understand the motivation, use cases, and semantics.

 Short overview of features: